panva/node-oidc-provider/docs/configuration.md

 ```js
 const configuration = { features: { discovery: Boolean[true] } };
 ```
+WebFinger always returns positive results and links to this issuer, it is not resolving the resources in any way.

 **Authorization `claims` parameter**
 Enables the use and validations of `claims` parameter as described in [Core 1.0][core-claims-url]